 Choosing a software development company to outsource your work to is a common occurrence these days.
 You may need to do it for a variety of reasons.
 Maybe you’re a startup and don’t have a team big enough to develop software yet.
 Maybe you’re an established company, but your IT team doesn’t have the time to build your latest business idea.
-Maybe the issue is just a lack of local talent in the region you live in.
+Maybe the issue is just a lack of local talent in the region you live in – but ask yourself this – do you know how to outsource software development well, and find some competent, reputable help?

 No matter the reason, choosing your next partner can be challenging.
 It’s important to think things through from the start.
 In a 2018 Global Outsourcing Survey, Deloitte asked over 500 executives from leading organizations what they’d do differently in their next outsourcing initiative.
 A surprising 42% said they’d spend more time selecting a service provider, highlighting just how important it is to do your research before making any decisions.